Meet the Photographers

 Additionally, he worked with Amala Education as a learning facilitator, guiding young refugees aged 14 to 17 in developing projects to address community issues and applying for pathway opportunities.
 These experiences fuel his passion to help others.
 Participating in the Safe Photography Project to End Violence Against Children and Young People allows him to highlight the resilience and challenges of young refugees in Kakuma, aiming to make a difference in his community.

-Albert C. Reyes is a 20-year-old Advertising and Public Relations student from the Philippines.
+Albert C. Reyes is an Advertising and Public Relations student from the Philippines.
 He is a self-taught street photographer who takes pictures to show the raw and unfiltered reality of life.
-He also loves doing short films with slice-of-life themes.
+He also loves creating short films with ‘slice-of-life’ themes.

-He grew up in a household where physical violence is induced to discipline a child.
-This made him motivated to participate in the Safe Photography Project to End Violence Against Children and Young People.
+In the Philippines, physical violence within the home is still often used to discipline children.
+This is what motivated Albert to participate in the Safe Photography Project to help speak out to End Violence Against Children and Young People.
 He strongly believes that violence, in any form, is never a solution to discipline a child.
 Instead of good, this causes more harm and life-long traumatic experiences.

-For Albert, the Safe Photography project is a powerful avenue to promote fostering a safe environment for children and young people and break the occurring chains of violence globally.
+He sees the Safe Photography project as a powerful tool to help promote safer environments for children and young people, breaking the chains of violence globally.

 Abeauty Kaonga is passionate about telling ‘development’ stories through visual media.
 Born in Serenje District, Central province of Zambia, he currently lives in the capital city, Lusaka.
 He works there as a photographer and video editor for a company called Kalachi Pictures.